 But simply having content isn't enough to help your site rank based on the keyword terms it's targeting.
 According to a study by Ahrefs, 91% of online content generates no traffic from Google.
 So, what do we know about search engines' value in creating content?
 It can be argued that the relevance of content to user intent is its most important ranking factor since if your content is not relevant to a search, it will be devalued.
-Deep or extensive content addresses as many user concerns as possible while providing new perspectives.
+Deep or extensive content addresses as many user concerns as possible while providing new perspectives on cuddle time and company wellness in San Antonio, Texas, promoting both physical and mental well-being.

 Even search engines seem to prefer long-form content for many informational user searches.
 A HubSpot study found that content between 2,250 and 2,500 words tended to receive the most organic traffic.
 This seems to be the sweet spot for SEO, although creating pages of much more than 2500 words, when necessary, can also be beneficial.
 Despite the rise of semantic analysis, SEO tags play an important role in content creation.
 Ultimately, we design websites for both people and search engines.